Applied Behavior Analysis

 Plan of Study (iPOS)

-The interactive Plan of Study (iPOS) is a tool to help you navigate the certificate requirements and identify your path to completion.
+The interactive Plan of Study (iPOS) is a tool to help you navigate the program requirements and identify your path to completion.
 The iPOS is required and must be submitted during your 1st semester to maximize its usefulness as a planning tool.
-Watch this video to get an overview of how the iPOS will support you as you navigate the program requirements.
+For general iPOS information, please visit the Plan of Study (iPOS) page in the Student Resources section.

 An approved iPOS must be on file before applying for graduation.
-It is used by the graduation office to determine if all requirements for your program have been satisfied.
+It is used by the graduation office to determine if all requirements for your program have been satisfied before awarding your certificate.

-Upon admission to the program, each student in the Graduate Certificate in Applied Behavior Analysis program is assigned a schedule of courses referred to as the 'course sequence'.
-It is important to discuss any variation from the sequence with an academic advisor.
+Upon admission to the program, each student in the Graduate Certificate in Applied Behavior Analysis program is assigned a schedule of courses referred to as the 'course sequence or schedule'.
+It is important to discuss any variation from the schedule with an academic advisor.
 A complete list of required coursework for the program, in no particular order, can be found on the ASU Online Graduate Certificate website

 Session A, B, C and dynamically dated image

-To determine the sequence in which we recommend for completing the courses in the program, click the link below that corresponds to the year when you started the program.
-The specific course sequence will also include the term (fall, spring or summer).
+To determine the sequence in which we recommend completing the courses in the program, click the link below that corresponds to the year when you started the program.
+The specific course schedule will also include the term (fall, spring, or summer).

 *Optional* Supervised Fieldwork in Applied Behavior Analysis